lfr/FSharp.Domain.Validation/docs/demo.md

 ## May contain traces of RTFM 📖

-I know it all sounds super easy but do me (and yourself) a favor, [read the project's README](https://github.com/lfr/FSharp.ValidationBlocks) before trying this at home.
-Not only that document is more up-to-date than this demo, but it also uses examples that don't make the use of `FSharp.ValidationBlocks.Operators` making them easier to understand.
+I know it all sounds super easy but do me and yourself a favor, [read the project's README](https://github.com/lfr/FSharp.ValidationBlocks) before trying this at home.
+Not only it's more up-to-date than this demo, but it also uses examples that don't make the use of `FSharp.ValidationBlocks.Operators` making them more stock F# and easier to follow.

 For instance here it's not immediately obvious that the `_.Validate` function returns a list of errors.

 ## Share the love 💙